 The default nslookup quires to DNS server configured on your system’s network interface.
 But you can specify the DNS server to which nslookup queried directly instead of local configured.

-You need to pass additional parameter of name server IP address or domain name.
+You need to pass an additional parameters of name server IP address or domain name.
 For example to query to 9.9.9.9

 name server use the following command.